Do I measure by O.A.L or Ogive? the answer is....it's complicated. Let's break this down and explain the parameters.

 2. Take the intended projectile you want to hand-load for, and place it inside the case.
 Make sure the inside rod of the length gauge is loose at this point so the projectile can drop into the brass case.

 4. Start to slowly push the inside rod of the length gauge until you feel the projectile hit the lands of your rifle.
-At this point, you want to make sure that you are touching them, but do not want to be forcing the projectile.
-Do this very gently.
-You will feel the projectile stop when you hit the lands.

 7. Connect the comparator to your calipers and re-zero with the comparator gauge on them.
 Make sure you have the right diameter of fitting in the comparator for your diameter projectile.
 If you do not know which fitting to use that is provided, reference the back of the box that will tell you exactly which one to use.